GenWise/Zoom-Transcript-Insights/README.md

    - Enable the Google Drive API
    - Create a service account and download the JSON credentials file
    - Place the JSON file in your project directory
+   - **IMPORTANT**: Service accounts don't have their own storage quota.
+To avoid storage errors:
+     - Create a shared drive in Google Drive (requires Google Workspace)
+     - Share it with your service account email (as Content Manager)
+     - Get the shared drive ID from the URL and add it to `GOOGLE_SHARED_DRIVE_ID` in your `.env` file
+     - See `docs/shared_drive_setup.md` for detailed instructions
    - Create a folder in Google Drive and share it with the service account email
    - Get the folder ID from the URL and update `GOOGLE_DRIVE_ROOT_FOLDER` in your `.env` file
    - Update `GOOGLE_CREDENTIALS_FILE` to point to your JSON file